AlexWendland/public-note/general/Game theory.md

 type: definition
 ---
 >[!tldr] Game theory
->Game theory is the study of systems where there are more than one entity with different goals.
+>Game theory is the study of systems where there are more than one rational players.